 Brandeis International Business School is committed to attracting highly qualified students from around the world.
-We demonstrate this commitment by offering generous merit-based and need-based scholarships to both domestic and international students.
-Nearly one-third of incoming students receive a scholarship and scholarship awards range from $500 to full-tuition per year.
+We demonstrate this commitment by offering generous merit-based and need-based scholarships to both domestic and international students in the MA, MBA, PhD, BA/MA and BA/MBA programs.
+Nearly one-third of incoming students receive a scholarship with awards ranging from $500 to full-tuition coverage per year.

 Applicants are automatically considered for scholarships during the application process and will be notified of an award upon admission.
 Please review the scholarships below to determine those for which you may be eligible.

 Dean's Prize Scholarships